noseka1/kubectl-debugpod/README.md

   -n, --namespace string   Debug pod in namespace
 ```

-Sample sesstion - attaching to an `apiserver-7484t` pod that is running in the `openshift-apiserver` namespace:
+The following sample session demonstrates attaching to an `apiserver-7484t` pod that is running in the `openshift-apiserver` namespace:

 ```
 $ kube-debug-pod apiserver-7484t --namespace openshift-apiserver